dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 Fusion is a coupled system.
 Higher field helps confinement but increases stress and shielding challenges.
 Smaller size reduces capital cost but increases wall loading.

-There are no isolated miracles in fusion.
+There are no isolated issues or miracles in fusion.

 ## The cheap-option sublime

 Some concepts survive because the next experiment is cheap enough to fund.

 For an investor, that may be reasonable.
 A $10M experiment can be a cheap way to buy optionality on a huge outcome.
-It is also a form of [Pascal's wager](https://en.wikipedia.org/wiki/Pascal%27s_wager).
+It is also a form of [Pascal's wager](https://en.wikipedia.org/wiki/Pascal%27s_wager), a bet on a low-probability, high-impact outcome.

-“Cheap to test” does not mean “more likely to become a power plant.”
+While "expensive to test" does mean "less likely to become a power plant," the converse of "cheap to test" does not mean "more likely to become a power plant."
 It means cheap to test.

 ## The conclusion